TOSIT-IO/ranger-fork/tdp/README.md

 ## Making a release

 ```
-mvn clean install assembly:assembly -DskipTests -Drat.numUnapprovedLicenses=1000
+mvn clean install -DskipTests -Drat.numUnapprovedLicenses=1000
 ```

-The parameter `assembly:assembly` generates `.tar.gz` files for the Ranger Admin and all the plugins in the `target` directory:
+This command generates `.tar.gz` files for the Ranger Admin and all the plugins in the `target` directory:

 - ranger-2.0.0-1.0-admin.tar.gz
 - ranger-2.0.0-1.0-atlas-plugin.tar.gz